Viscosity and dissipative hydrodynamics from effective field theory: CTP formalism in classical field theory

-{\em Closed systems ---} We begin with a classical field theory for an isolated system, described by the field $\psi(x)$, which is invariant under time inversion.
-To maintain initial conditions for the equations of motion and to have the possibility of introducing effective interactions with dissipative forces into the Lagrangian formalism, we follow the CTP formalism in classical physics \cite{clctp}.
-This is done by doubling the degrees of freedom \cite{bateman}, $\psi\to\hat\psi=(\psi^+,\psi^-)$, in such a manner that both members of the CTP doublet satisfy the same equation of motion, initial conditions and the relation $\psi^+(t_f,\bm{x})=\psi^-(t_f,\bm{x})$ at the final time.
-The action describing the dynamics of $\hat\psi$ is defined as
+in a way that both members of the CTP doublet satisfy the same equation of motion, initial conditions and the relation $\psi^+(t_f,\bm{x})=\psi^-(t_f,\bm{x})$ at the final time.
+The action describing the dynamics of $\hat\psi$ is defined as in \eqref{CTPActQFT},